DivorceWe're Here to Listen and Take Action

 - Cruel treatment

-The exact divorce process might look different in each case, but there are a few steps that are always required for divorce to work in West Virginia:
+The exact West Virginia divorce process might look different in each case, but there are a few steps that are always required for divorce to work in West Virginia.
+If you're looking for how to file for divorce in WV, our experienced divorce attorneys can help.

 - The couple must meet the residency requirements in West Virginia.
 If the couple was married outside of West Virginia, then they must wait one year before filing for divorce in the state.
 If they were married in West Virginia, then the residency requirement is waived.